Skip to content

 Figure 7-18 Inserting a node into a binary search tree

-• The binary search tree does not allow duplicate nodes to exist; otherwise, its definition would be violated.
-Therefore, if the node to be inserted already exists in the tree, the insertion is not performed, and the node returns directly.
+• Binary search trees do not allow duplicate nodes; otherwise, it would violate its definition.
+Therefore, if the node to be inserted already exists in the tree, the insertion is not performed and it returns directly.

-• To perform the insertion operation, we need to use the node pre to save the node from the previous loop.
-This way, when traversing to None, we can get its parent node, thus completing the node insertion operation.
+• To implement the node insertion, we need to use node pre to save the node from the previous loop iteration.
+This way, when traversing to None, we can obtain its parent node, thereby completing the node insertion operation.

 binary_search_tree.py